 The bun can make all the difference.

-These days, a traditional bun is no longer a promise.
+These days, a traditional bun is no longer necessary.
 From a sourdough roll to a pretzel bun, the options to encase your burger are endless.
-If you’re seeking a particular style, make sure to type it in the search bar to yield results you’ll love.
+Looking to lose the bun all together?
+Try out a lettuce or collard green wrap to hold it all together.

 Add-ons are your friend.